kungming2/AssistantBOT/README.md

 ##### Credits

-* u/Stuck_In_the_Matrix for his great work in operating and maintaining Pushshift.
+* u/Stuck_In_the_Matrix for his tireless work in operating and maintaining Pushshift.
 * u/CWinthrop for letting Artemis's beta run on r/alcohol.